 Why Use the Content Marketing Pyramid?

-In addition to providing a documented content strategy, the Content Marketing Pyramid will:
+In addition to providing a documented content strategy, the Content Marketing Pyramid:

-- Improve your focus with an organized strategy that establishes clear goals and priorities
+- Improves your focus with an organized strategy that establishes clear goals and priorities

-- Increase your production capacity by making more efficient use of valuable resources
+- Increases your production capacity by making more efficient use of valuable resources

-- Create a predictable stream of successful content to engage your buyers and drive pipeline activity for marketing and sales
+- Creates a predictable stream of successful content to engage your buyers and drive pipeline activity for marketing and sales

 You may be dealing with departments that operate in silos, a content marketing strategy with no documented objectives and a lack of communication between content creators.

-How the Content Marketing Pyramid Can Help: This framework will document, centralize and coordinate all your content marketing efforts.
+How the Content Marketing Pyramid Can Help: This framework documents, centralizes and coordinates all your content marketing efforts.

 A Fractured Customer Experience

-Readers will experience inconsistent messaging and disconnected touch points.
-This will only lead to a lack of brand loyalty and dissatisfaction.
+Readers experience inconsistent messaging and disconnected touch points.
+This leads to a lack of brand loyalty and dissatisfaction.

-How the Content Marketing Pyramid Can Help: The Content Marketing Pyramid will lend itself to cohesive message and centralized information.
+How the Content Marketing Pyramid Can Help: The Content Marketing Pyramid lends itself to cohesive messaging and centralized information.

-How the Content Marketing Pyramid Can Help: This framework eliminates waste by streamlining internal development process and ensuring that every piece of content performs multiple roles across a variety of formats and channels
+How the Content Marketing Pyramid Can Help: This framework eliminates waste by streamlining the internal development process and ensuring every piece of content performs multiple roles across a variety of formats and channels.

-Start with top-level, company goals that are defined by your companyâ€™s leadership team.
-These will serve as the basis of your marketing organizationâ€™s strategic direction.
+Start with the top-level, company goals that are defined by your companyâ€™s leadership team.
+These serve as the basis of your marketing organizationâ€™s strategic direction.

 Examples of top-level corporate objectives include: